aleksejspopovs/nanos-app-yubico-otp/README.md

 **Note:** at the moment, any application running on your Nano S can execute this process and derive your secret keys.
 Reportedly, Nano S firmware 1.4 is going to introduce the possibility of limiting apps to using a pre-determined set of BIP32 paths.

 **Note:** reinstalling or updating `nanos-app-yubico-otp` will delete the public IDs stored in the Ledger's persistent memory.
 It is not currently possible to get them back in, which means you won't be able to continue using the same keys.
-This will be fixed in the version 0.2.0 of `nanos-app-yubico-otp`, when it will be possible to import a key by manually entering its public ID.
+This will be fixed in the version 0.2.0 of `nanos-app-yubico-otp`, when it will be possible to import a key by entering its public ID.

 ## Note on OTP timestamps